Lodestar

 Most countries tax corporate profit when it is earned.
 Estonia taxes it when it leaves the company.
 An Estonian OÜ (private limited company) can accumulate profits for years, reinvest them, pay salaries, and fund operations without triggering corporate income tax.
 The 22 % rate applies only when the company distributes a dividend to its shareholders.

-Personal income tax follows a different architecture: a single 22 % flat rate on worldwide income for Estonian tax residents, with a basic annual allowance of € 8,400.
+Personal income tax follows a different architecture: a single 22 % flat rate on worldwide income for Estonian tax residents, with a basic annual exemption of € 8,400.
 There are no progressive brackets, no surtax for high earners, no wealth tax.

 The two systems interact in a predictable way.
 A founder who lives in Estonia, takes a salary from their OÜ, and leaves profits inside the company pays 22 % on the salary (and social tax on top of that) but owes nothing at the corporate level until dividends are declared.
 A non-resident who owns an Estonian OÜ but lives elsewhere pays the corporate distribution tax only when they draw a dividend; their personal income from other sources is outside Estonian jurisdiction entirely.

-Estonia tax headline numbers (Q2 2026)
+Estonia tax headline numbers (verified against EMTA, August 2026)

 Personal income taxflat rate; no progressive brackets

-22 %verif. · 2026-05-28
+22 %verif. · 2026-08-17

-22 %verif. · 2026-05-28
+22 %verif. · 2026-08-17

-€ 8,400verif. · 2026-05-28
+€ 8,400verif. · 2026-08-17

-183verif. · 2026-05-28
+183verif. · 2026-08-17

-Capital gains ratetreated as ordinary income; no exemptions
+Capital gains rateordinary income; no long-hold exemption

-22 %verif. · 2026-05-28
+22 %verif. · 2026-08-17

 Estonian personal income tax is 22 % flat on the taxable income of a resident individual.
-The rate was raised from 20 % to 22 % in the 2025 reform.
-Unlike the Nordic neighbours, Estonia uses no income bands; the same rate applies whether you earn €15,000 or €150,000 per year.
+The rate was raised from 20 % in the 2025 reform.
+Unlike the Nordic neighbours, Estonia uses no income bands: the same rate applies at every level of earnings.

 • Rental income: taxable as ordinary income at 22 %.